kodecocodes/i9t/app-thinning/app-thinning.markdown

 Build and run the application.
 Try all the bundles again and you'll notice the progress indicator just below the navbar while a download is progressing.

-It's getting better...but the ~130MB Santa Cruz download still seems to take too long.
+It's getting better...but the ~120MB San Diego download still seems to take too long.
 Time to try something a bit more drastic.

 ## The Many Flavors of Tagging